ritua2/BOINCatTACC/README.md

 6. **Setup Reef in an exteneral container**
 	* Reef is the storage container where all user files (results or not) are stored
-	* Create IP following these [instructions](./pocket-reef) on a system with the above IP and password provided above
+	* Switch to the pocket-reef directory inside the BOINCatTACC directory in the Docker docntainer, and follow some of these [instructions](./pocket-reef) on a system with the above IP and password provided above
 	* Note: Reef can be setup on any server as long as its IP is accessible from the main server